-- LIDAR actually started with CW searchlight using geometry to determine altitude.
+- □ LIDAR actually started with CW searchlight using geometry to determine altitude.
 The invention of lasers pushed lidar to a whole new level modern laser remote sensing.
-The time-of-flight of a short pulse is used to precisely determine range and altitude. - ☐ Modern lidars have various formats from numerous atmosphere lidars to target lidars. - Modern lidars utilize different approaches to determine altitude and range precisely: (1) geometry for searchlight or cw lidar; (2) the time of flight for ns pulse atmosphere lidar; (3) the time of flight and digitized pulse shape comparison for laser altimeter.
+The time-of-flight of a short pulse is used to precisely determine range and altitude. - ☐ Modern lidars have various formats from numerous atmosphere lidars to target lidars. - ☐ Modern lidars utilize different approaches to determine altitude and range precisely: - (1) Geometry for searchlight or cw lidar; - (2) Time of flight for ns pulse atmosphere lidar; - (3) Time of flight and digitized pulse shape comparison for laser range finder and laser altimeter.